 Down arrow.
 Moves the cursor down from the numerator to the denominator of a fraction.
 Changes ALPHA cursor from uppercase to lowercase.
-After using up arrow to retype previous problems and moving too far back, returns to retype more recent problems.
+After using up arrow to retype previous lines and moving too far back, returns to retype more recent lines.
 In WINDOW mode, allows viewing of more recent problems.
 In GRAPH mode, moves your view of the graph down.
 In TRACE mode, shows less detail.
+If you just pressed the decimal point key, or if it would have no other effect, then pressing the down arrow moves the cursor into a subscript.